tcm151/dox/README.md

-A question and answer and discussion board focused on users.
+A question, answer, and discussion board focused on users.

 https://doxforeverything.netlify.app/